 The Occasional Shoulder Belt

 Instead of using the AmSafe Seatbelt Airbag, an alternative solution to first/business class seat certification is an automobile-style shoulder belt.
 A few airlines have chosen this option to satisfy the HIC regulation requirements.
-Again, the problem with a shoulder belt is that it must be worn properly to gain any safety benefit.
-The extra complication of the belt often causes passengers to take it off.
-If you are sitting in a business class seat with a shoulder harness, take care to wear it properly for takeoff and landing.
+The shoulder belt must be worn properly to gain any safety benefit.
+If you are sitting in a business class seat with a shoulder belt, take care to wear it properly for takeoff and landing.
 It won’t help you if you don’t wear it!